ibm-cloud-docs/account/catalog-vsivpc-plans-tutorial.md

 1. Provide a programmatic name for your pricing plan.
 1. Optionally, select a license type to add license entitlements to your pricing plan.
 This allows you to track and manage license entitlements for each provisioned instance of your software.

-   Adding licenses to a pricing plan is available only for select customers.
+   Adding licenses to a pricing plan is available only for select {{site.data.keyword.IBM_notm}} Business Partners.
 License entitlements require a configured license provider, which defines the license for your product.
 For more information, contact [{{site.data.keyword.cloud_notm}} Support](/unifiedsupport/supportcenter){: external}.
    {: preview}

 1. Select your software type.
 Usage metrics available within your plan depend on the type of software that is deployed under the plan.